tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-when-should-you-apologize-in-your-documentation.md

 I'm *not* saying you need an approach like that, because this sort of tone definitely breaks what is the usual professional voice that companies adopt.

-What I'm saying is that Reddish's approach of phrasing anticipated objections as questions and then providing answers is the way to go.
+What I'm saying is that Redish's approach of phrasing anticipated objections as questions and then providing answers is the way to go.
 You can do that without falling into jokey humor or a light-hearted tone.

 I also think that technical writers can and should play stronger roles about what should or should not be communicated in documentation.
 In writing this, I realize that I've been too much of a "yes man" in IT groups.
 In more scenarios, I should push back against product managers who say "don't mention this" or "we don't want to say that."